O9.2 Lung volume reduction surgery and bronchoscopic interventions

 A variety of nonsurgical techniques are currently under investigation.
 These include endobronchial one-way valves, self-activating coils, targeted destruction of emphysematous tissue, bypass tract airway stenting and transpleural ventilation.

-The Klooster trial and Valipour trials were the most thorough in excluding patients with collateral ventilation using both the intact lobar fissure on CT chest and the Chartis system during bronchoscopy.
-This may explain why this trial had the most impressive results.
+The Klooster, Valipour and Kemp trials were the most thorough in excluding patients with collateral ventilation using both the intact lobar fissure on CT chest and the Chartis system during bronchoscopy.
+This may explain why these trials had the most impressive results with regards to lung function, quality of life and exercise improvements.
 The trials where the control arm used sham placebo bronchoscopy reported no difference between the study arms with respect to improvement in quality of life.
 Valves cannot yet be recommended as routine therapy.
-Davey recognises the high complication rates and appropriately calls for future trials to compare valve placement with surgical lung volume reduction.
+Davey recognises the high complication rates and appropriately calls for future trials to compare valve placement with surgical lung volume reduction (Davey 2015).

 van Agteren performed a meta-analysis of endobronchial lung volume reduction surgery (van Agteren 2017) [evidence level I].
 Results from 14 trials comprising almost 2,000 participants were analysed.
 The authors concluded that evidence for short-term (up to one year) improvements in disease status were most evident for studies testing endobronchial valves (five studies) and coils (three studies), including improvements in lung function and quality of life.
 The authors note a significant increase in adverse events.
 The odds ratio for an adverse event reported for trials examining endobronchial valves was 5.85 (95% CI 2.16-15.84) and the overall odds ratio for an adverse event amongst all endobronchial lung volume reduction techniques was 3.00 (95% CI 2.04-4.43).
 Pneumothorax rates of over 20% were reported in several endobronchial valve trials.
 It is important to note the authors’ concerns regarding the lack of sham bronchoscopy and/or unclear status of blinding in some studies that may cause a risk of bias.